Skip to content

 My Journey: Why Beyond the Logos Exists

-My name is Luke.
-This blog was born from a personal and academic struggle.
-Raised in the US Bible Belt, my world was shaken when my mother was diagnosed with cancer shortly after I graduated high school.
+My name is Luke Jenkins.
+This blog, along with my decision to study theology, was born from a personal and academic struggle.
+Immediately after graduating high-school, my mother was diagnosed with stage four liver cancer.
+At the time, a devout Christian, this news shattered my world.
 Her suffering, and eventual death, collided sharply with the faith I knew.

-The easy answers didn’t suffice.
-This “problem of evil” sent me on a quest that led me out of the institutional church and into a deep academic study of the text itself.
+Easy answers didn’t suffice.
+The problem of suffering sent me on a quest that eventually led me out of the institutional church and into a deep academic study of the text itself.

 My Perspective